blake-travers/MapPopulation/README.md

 ## Methodology
 #### Data Formatting
 The Original Dataset contains a GeoTIFF at 3 arc second resolution.
-I have downsampled the base raster to ~6.59 arcseconds (because ~6.59*2^14 = 30 degrees), allowing the construction of 72 different Cloud-Optimised GeoTIFFs (COGs) with the base raster (16384x16382), and 14 overviews ranging from 8192x8192 to 1x1 in pixel size.
-We use all of these overviews as a method to efficiently store and fetch the data required for each depth of the quadtree algorithm in the population aggregator.
+I have downsampled the base raster to ~6.59 arcseconds which allows the construction of 72 Cloud-Optimised GeoTIFFs (COGs).
+Each raster is of size 16384^2 and spans 30 square degrees across.
+Each raster contains 14 overviews ranging from 8192x8192 to 1x1 in pixel size, primarily used as a method to efficiently store and fetch the data required for each depth of the quadtree algorithm in the population aggregator.

 In addition to these 30 degree tiles, two 180 degree tiles have also been constructed to allow large, relatively coarse polygons to bypass the limitation of having to partially open many files.
 With the threshold being an angular span of 25 degrees, this means that even in the worst case a polygon will only need to open a maximum of 4 tiles, reducing open time from up to 3 seconds to a maxmimum of 250 ms.